McCullough Gulch Trail Review – The Best Moderate Hike in Breckenridge

 To avoid the crowds, we recommend hiking on week days or during the off-season, that way you can enjoy the magnificent views, waterfall, and two alpine lakes not surrounded by tons of other people.

-As of 2021, Quandary Peak and McCullough Gulch require reservations for parking.
-If parking spots are not available, you can take a shuttle from town.
+Note: as of 2021, Quandary Peak and McCullough Gulch require reservations for parking.
+If a parking reservation isn’t available, you can use a shuttle service from town.
 Read here for more information.

 Distance: 6.4 miles roundtrip (4 miles RT to first lake only)